Non-asymptotic Approximation Error Bounds of Parameterized Quantum Circuits: Approximating smooth functions via nested PQCs

 The width of the PQC is $O(d\log K)$, the depth is $O(K^d + s)$, and the number of parameters is at most $K^d+s+d$. \end{corollary} \begin{proof} Let $U^{\bm\a}_{\bm\eta}(\bm{x}) \coloneqq U_{co}^{\bm{\a}} \otimes U^{\bm\a}(\bm{x} - \frac{\bm{\eta}}{K})$, where $U_{co}^{\bm{\a}}$ is defined in \cref{lem:taylor_coeff_PQC} and $U^{\bm\a}(\bm{x} - \frac{\bm{\eta}}{K})$ is defined in \cref{lem:monomial_PQC} with changing input from $\bm{x}$ to $\bm{x} - \frac{\bm\eta}{K}$.
 Then the corollary directly follows from \cref{lem:monomial_PQC} and \cref{lem:taylor_coeff_PQC}. \end{proof}

-The next step is to aggregate single Taylor terms together to implement the truncated Taylor expansion of the target function.
-The method is in the same spirit as what is utilized in Proposition~1, i.e., using LCU to achieve the following (unnormalized) operator,
+The next step is to combine single Taylor terms together to implement the truncated Taylor expansion of the target function.
+The method is in the same spirit as what is utilized in~\cref{prop:pqc_poly}, i.e., using LCU to achieve the following (unnormalized) operator,

 Then we can implement the Taylor expansion of the function $f$ at point $\frac{\bm\eta}{K}$ as

 Hence we have the following lemma.

 \begin{lemma} Given a function $f \in \cH^\beta([0,1]^d, 1)$ with $\beta = r + s$, $r\in(0,1]$ and $s\in \NN^{+}$, for any $\bm\eta \in \{0, \ldots, K-1\}^d$, there exists a PQC $W_e(\bm{x}, \frac{\bm{\eta}}{K})$ such that $f_{W_e}(\bm{x}) \coloneqq \bra{0} W^\dagger_{e}(\bm{x}) Z^{(0)} W_{e}(\bm{x}) \ket{0}$ implements the truncated Taylor expansion at point $\frac{\bm\eta}{K}$,